Two married furniture painters invented a product that we call is “mud paint”.

 Also, you can check online at sites like mudpaint.com, where the paint is available in a wide variety of choices.

-If you are creative and love DIY projects, you can even make homemade mud paint on your own, just check on YouTube and you will most likely find some great tips.
+If you are creative and love DIY projects, you can even make homemade mud paint on your own, just check on YouTube or Pinterest.

 If you are like me, you always want to look at your furniture in a well-conditioned manner.